witnesschain-com/pox-scheduler/README.md

 ### 1. Set Private Key

-Export your private key as an environment variable
+Export your private key as an environment variable.
+This is the account that will be signing the "submitRequest" transaction

 ```sh
 export PRIVATE_KEY=<private_key>